-In the first weeks (or months), you’ll find yourself bonding with your baby, and in time you’ll be able to pick him or her out of a 1,000-strong baby line up.
-But in those initial days, many babies can look a bit, well… the same-ish.
+In the first weeks (or months), you’ll find yourself bonding with your baby, and in time you’ll be able to pick him out of a 1,000-strong baby line-up.
+But in those initial days, many babies can look a bit, well … the same-ish.
 Like small, squishy potatoes.

 The first week my son came home I scrolled through photos of him the day he was born, comparing them with the ones we took after he’d spent his first night in the nursery, relieved to see the same two little white spots on his cheek and his slightly wrinkled ear lobe in both sets of snaps!